NOMM-Team/nomm-app/README.md

 ^ Click on the image above for a quick preview of current features ^

 > [!WARNING]
-> This project is made with the help of Gemini.
+> This project is partially made with the help of Gemini.
 >
 > If you hate AI, that makes two of us 🙂
 > _However_, I would never have been able to make something like this without it.